tilt41/Webscripts/README.md

 Some Simple php scripts

-This is a free set of PHP Scripts for a web server.
+This is a handful of PHP Scripts for a web server.
-These are a handful of scripts that helped me get started learning PHP.

-Please don't just download scripts.

-Take some time and break down the scripts to understand how they work.